A step-by-step guide to using Zendesk triggers to tag tickets by channel automatically

 -

 One trigger per channel.
-It can be tempting to build one giant, complex trigger that handles everything, but it's usually better to create separate triggers for each channel.
-This makes it much easier to fix or update individual rules down the road without breaking anything else.
+It’s generally best to create separate triggers for each channel.
+This makes it much easier to manage or update individual rules without affecting other parts of your setup.

 -

 Order matters.
-Zendesk runs triggers in the order they appear on your list.
-If a ticket meets the conditions for multiple triggers, they'll all fire one after another.
-As a general rule, put your most specific triggers at the top of the list and the more general ones toward the bottom.
+Zendesk processes triggers in the order they appear.
+If a ticket meets the conditions for multiple triggers, they'll fire sequentially.
+Generally, place your most specific triggers at the top.

 -